Survivor Culture Exhibits

 1. noun.
 Arts cultivated by those who live beyond psychiatric treatment.

 Is art revolutionary?
 Highly political and intimate, Canadian survivor art flourished in the post-asylum era.
-For Tracey Mitchell, the curator who pulled this exhibit together, the work was deeply personal.
+For Tracey Mitchell, the curator who pulled this six-part exhibit together, the work was deeply personal.
 Join us inside the virtual gallery she created to see how expressions of mad culture have enriched our world.

 Survivor culture is not art therapy, or stories solicited for public education.
 It is the cultural expression of a quest for justice.
 Explaining that making this exhibit transformed both her understanding of mad community and her own identity, curator Tracey Mitchell argues that the personal and the political are inextricably connected in survivor culture.
 Visit Finding a Cultural History.

 Shrink Resistant, recalls a time when there was a zeitgeist to make the hidden public, and for the disempowered to unit and take political action.
 Edited by Torontonians Bonnie Burstow and Don Weitz, the book was published in 1988 by New Star, Vancouver’s venerable left wing press.
 This was English Canada’s first collective representation of psychiatric survivors.
 Visit Shrink Resistant.